CERTCC/certfuzz/README.md

 ## Easy ##

-Most of the BFF and FOE code can be found in the certfuzz package `src/certfuzz`.
-To try out the certfuzz code in an existing installation of BFF or FOE, replace the `certfuzz` directory in your installation with the `certfuzz` directory found in this repository.
+Most of the BFF code can be found in the certfuzz package `src/certfuzz`.
+To try out the certfuzz code in an existing installation of BFF, replace the `certfuzz` directory in your installation with the `certfuzz` directory found in this repository.

 ## Moderate ##